notSnuffy/Programming-in-C-MFF/labs/specification.md

 **Required libraries/frameworks:** *STD*

 *Test if basic operations work correctly eventhough it is a bit difficult in graph-like data structures*
->Think about unit, functional, and performance tests.

-> Unit tests are straight forward though you can never be sure of 100% correctness :-D. Do you want to try some performance tests as well and compare your implementation with some existing one?
+> Do you want to try some performance tests as well and compare your implementation with some existing one?
+I can try some performance tests eventhough I have never done them before.
+Would I use the chrono header or should I try to learn the google benchmark library.
+I can also try to find some other implementations of the trees and compare it with mine.
+Would finding implementations in other languages also count?

 ## Acceptance criteria
-> In software engineering it is common that your estimates are not met with reality.
-In order to reflect that decide how would you split your project into MVP and further enhancements/improvements.
-MVP should just meet the bar for final project submission.
-Extensions are additional features that you would like to add but don't consider them essential.

-**Minimum Viable Product:*Basic operations for said trees*
+**Minimum Viable Product:*Basic operations for said trees and comparison test*
-> I'm not sure if this is enough, if you were to include some performance comparison test, that would be enough for "zapoctak".

 **Extensions:*Maybe print function or some visualisation*